-The amount of garbage (domestic waste) was estimated to be 44 million ton in 2015 (Survey on domestic waste disposal compiled by the Ministry of Environment).
-Of them, only 1.1% was directly dumped and 20.4% (9 million ton) was recycled (the rest was dumped after intermediate processing, e.g., incineration).
-Thanks to efforts for garbage reduction, selective collection and recycling, the amount of garbage (domestic waste) per capita per day has been declining since 2000 (from 1,185 gram in 2000 to 939 gram in 2015).
+The amount of garbage (domestic waste) was estimated to be 42.74 million ton in 2019 (Survey on domestic waste disposal compiled bv the Ministry of Environment). them, only 1.1% was directly dumped and 20.4% (9 million ton) was recycled (the rest was after dumped intermediate processing, e.g., incineration).
+Thanks to efforts for garbage

+Thanks to efforts for garbage reduction, selective collection and recycling, the amount of garbage (domestic waste) per capita per day has been declining since 2000 (from 1,185 gram in 2000 to 918 gram in 2019).